 PhD Politics and Media

 Certificate in Management (Level 5)

-Politics and media, media regulation, representation and sexuality, teaching and learning.
+Politics and media, media regulation, teaching and learning.

 Smith, D., and Smith, K., 2021.
 Tuition attendance and students with mental health disability: does widening tuition options increase access?’.
 Access, Participation and Success 6th International Biennial Conference.

 Smith, D. 2020.
 The Covid-19 crisis and academic development: reflections on running a staff development webinar series for Politics/IR academics.
 International Journal of Multidisciplinary Perspectives in Higher Education, Volume 5, Issue 1, pp.130-135. http://dx.doi.org/10.32674/jimphe.v5i1.2526

 Smith, D., and Smith, K., 2020.
 Understanding student engagement with synchronous and asynchronous online tuition and recordings.
 International Conference of Education, Research and Innovation (Seville).

 Smith, D., 2020.
 Understanding the influence of demographics on attendance and access of synchronous and asynchronous online tuition.
 Pan-University Scholarship Event (The Open University).